Sirsi, Karnataka: By Air

-The nearest airport is in Hubli, and the other is Belgaum, which are about 2.5 hrs and 5 hours drive from Sirsi respectively.
-Belgaum is connected to Bangalore, while Hubli is connected to Bangalore (direct – four flights daily), Mangalore (1 stop same equipment), Chennai (Direct), Jabalpur (1 stop same equipment) and Mumbai (direct – twice daily) by air.
+The nearest airport is in Hubli, and the other is Belagavi, which are about 2.5 hrs and 5 hours drive from Sirsi respectively.
+Belagavi is connected to Bangalore, while Hubli is connected to Bangalore (direct – four flights daily), Mangalore (1 stop same equipment), Chennai (Direct), Jabalpur (1 stop same equipment) and Mumbai (direct – twice daily) by air.
 The nearest International Airport is Dabolim Airport, Goa.

 Art and culture

 Yakshagana is a classical dance drama common to the state of Karnataka mainly in the districts of Uttara Kannada, Shivamogga, Udupi, Dakshina Kannada and Kasaragod district of Kerala.
-There are several Yakshagana artists in and around Sirsi and it is being regularly played in Sirsi.
-Traditionally, Yakshaganas used to start late in the night and run entire night.
+There are several Yakshagana artists in and around Sirsi where it is regularly performed.
+Traditionally, Yakshaganas used to start late at night and run through the entire night.
 Bhagavatha along with background musicians who play Chande and Maddale forms himmela.
-The actors who wear colorful costumes and enact various roles in the story forms Mummela.
-Yakshagana is sometimes simply called as Aataā in both Konkani and Kannada (meaning play).
-Yaksha-gana literally means the song (gana) of a Yaksha.
+The actors, in colourful costumes, enact various roles in the story forms Mummela.
+Yakshagana is sometimes simply called as Aataā (meaning play) in both Konkani and Kannada.
+Yaksha-gana literally means the song (gāna) of a Yaksha.
 Yakshas were an exotic tribe mentioned in the Sanskrit literature of ancient India.

 In Sirsi, Holi is celebrated with a unique Carnival.
-Folk dance called "Bedara Vesha" is performed during the nights beginning five days before the actual festival day.
-The festival is celebrated every alternate year in the town which attracts a large crowd on all the five days from different parts of the India.
+Folk dance called "Bedara Vesha" is performed during the five nights proceeding the festival day.
+Also known as The Hunter Dance, it is performed every alternate year in the town and attracts a large crowd on all the five days from different parts of India.

-Dollu Kunitha is also another folk dance of Sirsi performed during Bedara Vesha and Marikamba Fair.
+Dollu Kunitha is another folk dance of Sirsi performed during Bedara Vesha and Marikamba Fair.

 Sirsi Supari

 Arecanut is extensively grown in this region.
-The arecanut grown in Sirsi has unique features like a round and flattened coin shape, particular texture, size, cross-sectional views, taste, etc. Its average dry weight is 7.5 g and average thickness is 16 mm.
+The arecanut grown in Sirsi has unique features like a round and flattened coin shape, particular texture, size, cross-sectional views, and taste, among others.
+Its average dry weight is 7.5 g and average thickness is 16 mm.
 This unique arecanut has secured a GI tag.'

+Sirsi Educational District

+The Sirsi Educational District (ಸಿರ್ಸಿ ಶೈಕ್ಷಣಿಕ ಜಿಲ್ಲೆ) is created by the State Government in 2009.
+It became the 34th educational district in Karnataka, with the primary goal of enhancing the management and delivery of primary and secondary education within the region.
+The district is headquartered in Sirsi, The establishment of this district was part of an effort to improve access to quality education in this unique, geographically vast region.
+It governs various government, aided, and private schools across its blocks, which include Sirsi, Siddapur, Mundagod, Yellapur, Joida, Dandeli, and Haliyal.
+As a testament to its success, the Sirsi Education District achieved a remarkably higher rate of 98.3% school admission rate of its target students as of 2021.
+This success highlights the effectiveness of its educational outreach and infrastructural efforts in serving a diverse student population.